How Are Mosquitoes Getting in My House? Hidden Entry Points

 Key Takeaways

-◉ Mosquitoes get inside through small gaps, doors, and damaged screens
+- ◉ Mosquitoes get inside through small gaps, damaged screens, doors, vents, garages, chimneys, and utility openings.

-◉ Some mosquitoes hitch a ride on people or pets
+- ◉ Some mosquitoes hitch a ride indoors on clothing, pets, or people after evening walks or outdoor activity.

-◉ Repeated indoor mosquitoes usually mean a bigger outdoor source nearby
+- ◉ Repeated indoor mosquitoes often mean a bigger outdoor source nearby, not just a few random insects inside.

 Why Mosquitoes End Up Inside Homes